machinebox/remoto/README.md

 # remoto

 Ultra-simple but complete RPC ecosystem.

 * Simple service definitions written in Go (interfaces and structs)
+* Generates servers and clients that makes implementing/consuming easy
 * Generates code that looks like a human wrote it

 ## Definition